Why I’m not that worried about microplastics (yet)

 2. Pollution

-Globally, we’re producing over 300 million tons of plastic annually, with only about 9% recycled.
-The rest is piling up in landfills or being incinerated.
+Globally, we produce over 300 million tons of plastic every eyar, with only 9% of it getting recycled.
+The rest piles up in landfills or is incinerated.

 The health impacts of burning plastics are well-documented and severe.
-It releases a cocktail of harmful chemicals into the air, including dioxins, furans, mercury, and PCBs.
+It releases a cocktail of harmful chemicals into the air like dioxins, furans, mercury, and PCBs.
 These toxins cause immediate respiratory issues and long-term health problems.

-So after learning what I have while writing this article, I am going to take some easy precautions to limit the plastic in my life.
+So after learning what I have while writing this article, I am going to take some precautions to limit the plastic in my life:

 Kitchen